Killer application: Usage

-The first recorded use of the term in print was the May 24, 1988, issue of in PC Week.
-"Everybody has only one killer application.
+The earliest recorded use of the term "killer app" in print is in the May 24, 1988 issue of PC Week: "Everybody has only one killer application.
 The secretary has a word processor.
 The manager has a spreadsheet."

-The definition of "killer app" came up during the questioning of Bill Gates in the United States v.
+The definition of "killer app" came up during the deposition of Bill Gates in the United States v.
 Microsoft Corp. antitrust case.
 He had written an email in which he described Internet Explorer as a killer app.
-In the questioning, he said that the term meant "a popular application", and did not connote an application that would fuel sales of a larger product or one that would supplant its competition, as the Microsoft Computer Dictionary defined it.
+In the questioning, he said that the term meant "a popular application," and did not connote an application that would fuel sales of a larger product or one that would supplant its competition, as the Microsoft Computer Dictionary defined it.

 Introducing the iPhone in 2007, Steve Jobs said that "the killer app is making calls".
-Reviewing the iPhone's first decade, David Pierce for Wired wrote that although Jobs prioritized a good experience making calls in the phone's development, other features of the phone soon became more important, such as its data connectivity and ability to install third-party software (which was added later).
+Reviewing the iPhone's first decade, David Pierce for Wired wrote that although Jobs prioritized a good experience making calls in the phone's development, other features of the phone soon became more important, such as its data connectivity and the later ability to install third-party software.

 The World Wide Web (through the web browsers Mosaic and Netscape Navigator) is the killer app that popularized the Internet, as is the music sharing program Napster.